Menu

 Telstra thought they were above the law

 At one point during my 1994/95 arbitration, Telstra’s arbitration defence team had produced a twenty-nine-page report that claimed that they had found alcohol inside the phone and that had caused my phone problems (the report actually referred to a ‘wet and sticky beer substance’ that had been ‘discovered’ inside the TF200 phone that Telstra had collected from my business earlier in my arbitration process).
-After this absurd revelation I wrote to the arbitrator, Dr Hughes, asking him to access, under the arbitration discovery process, all of Telstra’s laboratory notes from those days that had led to Telstra producing this May to June 1994, TF200 report.
+After this absurd revelation, I wrote to the arbitrator, Dr Hughes, asking him to access, under the arbitration discovery process, all of Telstra’s laboratory notes from those days that had led to Telstra producing this May to June 1994 TF200 report.

-Once Dr Hughes had lodged that request it took Ted Benjamin, from Telstra, two months to get back to him and then all that was provided was a duplicate copy of the report itself.
+Once Dr Hughes had lodged that request, it took Ted Benjamin from Telstra two months to get back to him and then all that was provided was a duplicate copy of the report itself.
 Then, to add insult to injury, Dr Hughes refused to allow my forensic document researcher, Paul Westwood Tampering With Evidence), to examine even the original file notes or laboratory findings that would show exactly how Telstra had come to their conclusion that alcohol inside the phone, combined with what they claimed was a ‘very dirty and greasy’ phone itself, had been a major contributor to my telephone problems.

 It is, of course, quite possible that my alleged ‘alcohol abuse’ and the allegedly ‘wet and sticky beer’ substance were both discussed at any one of these TIO Council meetings that, according to the official minutes from these meetings, both Ted Benjamin and The Hon Tony Staley AO attended.
-It is also quite likely that what Mr Staley learned at those meetings would have led him to personally investigate my correspondence of 26 May 1999 and that would then have shown him that Telstra certainly did use fraudulent tactics during their defence of my claims.
+It is also quite likely that what Mr Staley learned at those meetings would have led him to personally investigate my correspondence of 26 May 1999 and then would have shown him that Telstra certainly did use fraudulent tactics during their defence of my claims.

-I believe that most Australian citizens would, like me, assume that the Hon Tony Staley’s very high and long-term position within the Liberal Party, including his past-Presidency of the Liberal Party itself and, more importantly, his political career as a Liberal Minister for Telecommunications, may very well have influenced the current Liberal Government decision to not investigate the truth of my arbitration claims.
+I believe that most Australian citizens, like me, would assume that the Hon Tony Staley’s very high and long-term position within the Liberal Party, including his past presidency of the Liberal Party itself and, more importantly, his political career as a Liberal Minister for Telecommunications, may very well have influenced the current Liberal Government decision not to investigate the truth of my arbitration claims.

-At least up to 2004 I had received many letters from the TIO Board and Council suggesting, as John Pinnock did, that I hadn’t availed myself of the option of appealing the arbitrator’s award.
-This is quite astonishing because, long before 2004, in fact way back on 26 September 1997, Mr Pinnock also openly told a Senate Estimate Committee that the COT arbitrations:
+At least up to 2004, I had received many letters from the TIO Board and Council suggesting, as John Pinnock did, that I hadn’t availed myself of the option of appealing the arbitrator’s award.
+This is quite astonishing because, long before 2004, in fact, way back on 26 September 1997, Mr Pinnock also openly told a Senate Estimate Committee that the COT arbitrations:

 “… were to be governed by the Commercial Arbitration Act of Victoria.
 Significantly, that provides that an award by the arbitrator is registrable as an order of the Victorian Supreme Court, and the act confers basically what is a limited right of appeal against any award by the arbitrator.”

-After that clear statement explaining the limited right of appeal that was available to the COT claimants, how on earth could the TIO’s office still instruct those very same claimants to appeal their awards?
+After that clear statement explaining the limited right of appeal available to the COT claimants, how on earth could the TIO’s office still instruct those same claimants to appeal their awards?
 Remember, these instructions to ‘appeal our awards’ came years AFTER Mr Pinnock’s statement to the Senate Estimates Committee, including his reference to the limited right of appeal under the Arbitration Act.

 The hackers had been right all along